 I really believe that that's the way forward.
 You can throw as much funding as you want at investigative journalism, but really what we need is to not be standing alone.
 We need an immediate response.
-When we bring stories to attention, there needs to be some kind of - (audio break, technical difficulties).
+When we bring stories to attention, there needs to be some kind of-[audio break, technical difficulties].

-MASSARO: Thank you very much, Matthew, and, you know, I couldn't agree with you more.
+Mr. MASSARO.
+Thank you very much, Matthew, and I couldn't agree with you more.
 Right.
-Yeah.
-I just wanted to say real quick that, you know, yes, if you want to - if you want to stop investigative journalists from being murdered then fight corruption and end corruption.
-(Laughter.)
+Yes.
+I just wanted to say real quick that yes, if you want to stop investigative journalists from being murdered, then fight corruption and end corruption.
+[Laughter.]
 I mean, I'm with you.

-CARUANA GALIZIA: We didn't want to be - we don't want armed guards.
+Mr. CARUANA GALIZIA.
+We didn't want to be-we don't want armed guards.
 We don't want to put security cameras on our houses.
 This isn't a way to live.

-MASSARO: Right.
+Mr. MASSARO.
+Right.

-CARUANA GALIZIA: We just need the root cause to be - the root cause of the problem to be solved.
+Mr. CARUANA GALIZIA.
+We just need the root cause to be-the root cause of the problem to be solved.

-MASSARO: Thank you very much, Matthew.
+Mr. MASSARO.
+Thank you very much, Matthew.